 - Our Sport Premium funding should be spent according to ‘best value’ principles and related to activities which research suggests will make the very best use of the finances available.

 - As many children as possible should represent the school in a sporting team.

-Brailes C of E Primary have been awarded the School Games gold award for participation in sporting competition during the 2016-17 academic year, an improvement on the silver award achieved in 2015-16.
+Brailes C of E Primary have been awarded the School Games gold award for participation in sporting competition during the 2017-18 and 2016-17 academic years, a sustained improvement on the silver award achieved in 2015-16.
 The school successfully achieved 50% participation in extra-curricular activity, offered a wide range of different sports and opportunities to participate at Level 1 (inter-school) and Level 2 (against other schools), and by entering more than one team in events, plus older pupils helped to run Sports Days and inter-house matches in school.

 Mixed Football 7-a-Side

 Grass Track Cycling and the Women’s Tour